slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 const updatedAt = post[updatedAtKey]
 ```

-Is a good idea to hide implementation details inside a module and prevent direct usage from component or reducer.
+It is a good idea to hide implementation details inside the module and prevent direct
+usage from the component or reducer.

 ```javascript
 // meta.js